projectcontour/contour/README.md

 - A Kubernetes cluster that supports Service objects of `type: LoadBalancer` ([AWS Quickstart cluster][9] or Minikube, for example)
 - `kubectl` configured with admin access to your cluster

-See the [deployment documentation][10] for more deployment options.
+See the [deployment documentation][10] for more deployment options if you don't meet these requirements.

 ### Add Contour to your cluster